What is the Day Count Convention?

 - Convention basically means an assumption used to standardized a few processes.
 We usually say “there are 31 days in the month of December, 28 days in the month of February”.
 Day count convention may say “a month means a period of 30 days” irrespective of the actual number of days in the relevant month.
 Similarly, we normally understand that a year consists of 365 days (or 366 days in case of a leap year).
 It can be assumed that a year usually contains 360 days irrespective of the actual number of days.

-- So, if you are guessing that they are made for the purpose of ease of calculations, then you are partial right.
+- So, if you are guessing that they are made for the purpose of ease of calculations, then you are partially right.
 As I said earlier, conventions are standardized processes.
-Hence, the dual purpose of the this convention is a) ease of calculations b) standardization of calculations/assumptions.
+Hence, the dual purpose of this convention is a) ease of calculations b) standardization of calculations/assumptions.

 How Does it Work?